jfrb95/etch-a-sketch/README.md

 The number of squares can be determined by the user from 1x1 to 100x100.

-The project provided by The Odin Project, and is a way to practice my skills with things including flexbox and DOM manipulation.
+The project was provided by The Odin Project, and is a way to practice my skills with things including:
+ - flexbox.
+ - DOM manipulation.
+ - event handling.

 I also took this as an opporunity to practice some extra things:
  - using closure to avoid the use of global variables.